 When communicating about the Large Animal and Small Animal sections of the VMTH, please refer to them as the “Large Animal Hospital” (LAH) and the “Small Animal Hospital” (SAH).
 (Please note that the word “hospital” is correct, while the word “clinic” is not.)

-Dr. Green is always “Dr. Eleanor M. Green, the Carl B. King Dean of Veterinary Medicine” on first mention unless there is a very good reason to refer to her as something else.
-The “the” helps her title be less confusing to people.
-On second and subsequent mention, refer to her as “Green.”
+Dr. [Last name] is always “Dr. [First name] [Last name], the Carl B. King Dean of Veterinary Medicine” on first mention unless there is a very good reason to refer to them as something else.
+The “the” helps their title be less confusing.
+On second and subsequent mention, refer to them as “[Last name].”

 Referencing other A&M System members